 What Is a Foreclosure or Bank Owned Home?

-Officially, a foreclosure house is a residential or commercial property that has actually been repossessed by the bank.
-Typically, this happens when the owner stops working to keep up on home loan payments for any number of reasons.
+Formally, a foreclosure home is a home that has been repossessed by the bank.
+Usually, this occurs when the owner fails to keep up on mortgage payments for any variety of reasons.

 Nearby Towns and CitiesLegend

 How to Find Warner Foreclosures, Bank Owned and Power of Sale Listings